WayPointVenturesOrg/coursewarelibrary/ENU/MS203WV/0202-Managing Address lists and Address book policies in Exchange Online .md

 ### Task 2: Create a new Global Address List

 1. At the Windows PowerShell ISE command prompt, enter the following command, and then select Enter:

    `New-GlobalAddressList -Name "Adatum GAL" -IncludedRecipients AllRecipients -ConditionalCompany Adatum`

 2. At the Windows PowerShell ISE command prompt, enter the following command, and then select Enter:

    `Get-GlobalAddressList -Identity "Adatum GAL" | Format-List Name,RecipientFilterType,RecipientFilter,IncludedRecipients,Conditional*`

->**Important:** If you receive an error message, the role assignment process has not completed for the tenant.
+>**Note:** If you receive an error message, the role assignment process has not completed for the tenant.
 It may take a couple of hours to complete the role assignment process.
 You may need to return at a later time to complete Exercise 2.

 >**Note:** The **Adatum GAL** is configured to only display recipients with the **Company** attribute set to **Adatum**.

 ### Task 3: Create an Offline Address Book

 1. At the Windows PowerShell ISE command prompt, enter the following command, and then select Enter:

    `New-OfflineAddressBook -Name "OAB_Adatum" -AddressLists "\Adatum GAL"`